mickymacirl/rathmackneecastle/README.md

 ![Headers](/docs/header.jpg)

 ## NavBar
-* The navigation links to the Home, History, Contact pages and it is responsive on all device sizes.
+* The navigation links to the Home, History, and Contact pages and it is responsive on all device sizes.
 * Users will be able to navigate between each page of the site, having consistent menu placement on the different screen sizes.

 ![Navbar Readme](/docs/navbar_readme.jpg)